 |Tuition||17,000 JPY||34,000 JPY||170,000 JPY||340,000 JPY||680,000 JPY|

 |Materials Fee (Per term)||8,250 JPY||8,250 JPY||16,500 JPY||33,000 JPY|

 |Facility Fee||825 JPY||1,650 JPY||8,250 JPY||16,500 JPY||33,000 JPY|

 Flights are not included, as courses are flexible and students prefer to make their own travel arrangements.
 Assistance can be provided if required.

 You can choose to add this or not.
 The schools provide accommodation for you, such as in a host family’s home, share house, school dormitory or private apartment.
 We can also help with looking for other accommodation.

-Average fee for school accommodation is 44,750 JPY/month.
+The minimum school accommodation is approximately 45,000 JPY/month including bills.
 Accommodation will be decided after applying to the school.

 Choose course -> Apply -> Choose accommodation -> Receive confirmation and pay school -> Prepare for Japan!